At HerCanberra, we live and love local. Our website is designed to connect women (and blokes) with their city and each other.

 HerCanberra would not be possible without these women – they write because they love it, because they’re passionate about their city, and because they believe in what we’re building.
 I love them hugely.

 Join the conversation

-As well as the website, we have a social media community of around 15 000 people…so please feel free to join the conversation there!
+As well as the website, we have a social media community of over 35 000 people…so please feel free to join the conversation there!

 Welcome to the HerCanberra community!